Empowering Cancer Patients: Nutrient-Dense Foods and Tailored Recipes for Healing

 This is the reason we created a book of recipes tailored for people with excessive body fat to help manage insulin resistance.

-The recipes in this book focus on maximising nutrient density and satiety while providing less of the nutrients that are believed to fuel cancer growth.
+The recipes in this book focus on maximising nutrient density and satiety while providing fewer of the nutrients believed to fuel cancer growth.

 The micronutrient fingerprint chart below is from our fat loss and nutrient density cancer book.
 It shows the nutrients that these recipes contain as a percentage of the Optimal Nutrient Intake.
 The red bars show the nutrients that have been de-emphasised (i.e. methionine and folate), while the green bars show the nutrients that have been prioritised.

-They provide a very high level of most of the essential nutrients on a calorie for calorie basis.
-They will increase your satiety to help you feel fuller for longer with fewer nutrient cravings, which will lead to weight loss.
+They provide a very high level of most of the essential nutrients on a calorie-for-calorie basis.
+They will increase your satiety, helping you feel fuller for longer with fewer nutrient cravings, which will lead to weight loss.

 Some photos of the highest-ranking nutrient-dense recipes tailored for cancer are shown below.